 Can I pay 50% of purchase a ADA vehicle for school/field trip transportation and receive reimbursement for the other 50%?

-Kathy: would this be considered a match?
+No, because the 50% must be spent before the matching funds can be added.

 DHS funding may be used for a vehicle to take children to and from school and may reimburse a portion of the amount if related to increasing the capacity of children served.

 Can you save the grant application on the website and come back to it later before submitting it?

+Yes

 As a child care home in a community I believe is a child care desert, how many employers do we need to partner with Child Care Challenge?

+One